A Glorious Journey

 Early in Fr.
 McGlohon’s ministry at St. Paul’s, Robert Marlow was Superintendent of the Church School and is credited with laying the foundation for Catholic faith and practice as we now have it.
 Mr. Marlow married Jane McGlohon and studied for holy orders.
 Following his ordination to the priesthood, he was called to Alabama where he served his entire ministry.
 In retirement, Fr.
 Marlow assisted at St. Paul’s and other area churches and missions.
-He died in 1979 and the church bell now rung in St. Paul’s yard is in memory of him and his wife, who died in 1982.
+He died in 1979 and the bell named Sea Wolf was given in memory of him and his wife, who died in 1982.
 The Bell was restored through the generosity of Virginia Maxwell in 2007 when it was hung with a second bell,Gabriel, a gift of Kay and David Saussy and hung in the new tower attached to the Canon Theodore Porter Ball Parish House.

 The 40’s and 50’s: Stability and Growth